UK must counter 'threats' in space

 The UK must be ready to counter "intensifying threats" emerging in space, the defence secretary has said.

-Those threats include the "jamming" of military satellites used by the army.
+Those threats include the "jamming" of military satellites used by the Army.

 Launching the UK's first defence space strategy, Gavin Williamson said that he would boost staff in the sector by a fifth to 600.